How to Negotiate a Higher Medical Assistant Salary That Works in Your Favor

 Perks to Negotiate Alongside Your Medical Assistant Salary

-• Paid time off: More vacation or sick days can be just as valuable as a higher paycheck.
+• Paid Time Off: More vacation or sick days can be just as valuable as a higher paycheck.

 How to Follow Up After Salary Negotiation